Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 ## Agent runner machine pre-requisites

-The agents are running on the same machine as the Gateway or API MAnager are when the Gateway is deployed in a classic mode.
+The agents are running on the same machine as the Gateway or API Manager are when the Gateway is deployed in a classic mode.

 The agents are running on the same Docker environment as the Gateway or API Manager when the Gateway is deployed in EMT mode.
 Note that traceability agent need to use the same volume where the event logs or open traffic logs are written.